 As with TMPA, the IMERG precipitation estimates are calibrated to the GPM single- or combined-sensor estimates deemed highest-quality following Huffman et al. (2007), currently the CORRA estimates.
-During the initial release period in the GPM mission a short-record (6-9 month-based) calibrator was used, pending a longer GPM-based calibrator, while in Version 04 it is two years of data.
+During the initial release period in the GPM mission a short-record (6-9 month-based) calibrator was used, pending a longer GPM-based calibrator, while in Version 05 it is seasonal averages for 2015.
 The microwave intercalibration technique is based on quantile-quantile matching, similar to Miller (1972) and Krajewski and Smith (1991).
 The temporal and spatial scale of the histogram matching for any given sensor depends upon the unique orbit and individual sensor characteristics.
 Vastly different orbits, leading to fewer data overlaps, may require a longer calibration period to ensure representative geographic and diurnal sampling.
 Similarly, radically different sensors may require sampling at higher spatial and temporal resolution.
 Climatological (fixed) calibrations are used when possible, with dynamically-computed (monthly, say) calibrations utilized when necessary.

 The GMI-CORRA calibrations are computed on a 1°x1° grid using a 3°x3° template.
 Experience in Version 03 showed that regions with differing gradients in GMI and CORRA resulted in blocky patterns when the calibrations were used on the original 1° grid.
-So, starting in Version 04, the calibrations are distance-weighted interpolations of the four surrounding 1° calibration values.
+So, starting in Version 05, the calibrations are distance-weighted interpolations of the four surrounding 1° calibration values.

 The GMI-other-satellite calibrations are computed on 22 15° zonal histogram bands overlapping at 5° increments for ocean.
 A single histogram is used for land due to sampling concerns.
 Experience in Version 03 showed that zonal bands with differing gradients between GMI and other satellites occasionally resulted in zonal discontinuities when the calibrations were used on the center 15° band.
-So, when this is applied in the future, the calibrations will be equal-weighted averages of the upper, center, and lower band calibration values.
-However, testing for Version 04 showed that high-rate gridboxes were badly overestimated in this process, so GMI-other-satellite calibrations are not carried out in Version 04.
+So, the calibrations are equal-weighted averages of the upper, center, and lower band calibration values.
+However, testing for Version 05 showed that high-rate gridboxes were badly overestimated in this process, so GMI-other-satellite calibrations are not carried out in Version 05 except for SSMIS, whose PDF of GPROF precipitation rates differed from the other constellation sensors.

 CMORPH-KF, PERSIANN-CCS, and TMPA-RT all use various lengths of trailing calibration in which updating is considered necessary, and this is the intended approach for the near-real-time IMERG Runs.
 The post-real-time TMPA uses a calendar-month calibration, but for consistency across the IMERG Runs, we routinely update the Final calibrations such that each day is approximately in the middle of its calibration period.
-[This might be termed a "displaced trailing calibration."]